roryk/bipy/README.md

 file.

 #### tophat
-You can pass arbitraty options to Tophat by editing the Tophat portion of the YAML file.
+You can pass arbitrary options to Tophat by editing the Tophat portion of the YAML file.
 For example if you wanted to run Tophat, using a custom transcriptome located in /my/custom/transcriptome and run a quick Bowtie alignment you could pass --b2-very-fast option and the custom transcriptome option to Tophat like this: